-Loading and visualising data#
+Loading and Visualizing data#

 Kalpa is designed to handle and visualize various types of geospatial data.
 This chapter provides an overview of the supported data formats, loading instructions, and customization options to optimize your workflow.